Strategy & Tactics: Dunnigan era

-Dunnigan set up his new company SPI in the windowless basement of a building in New York City's Lower East Side, where he published his first issue, Strategy & Tactics #18 (September 1969); starting with that issue, every issue included a new wargame.
+Dunnigan set up his new company SPI in a building in New York City's Lower East Side, where he published his first issue, Strategy & Tactics #18 (September 1969); starting with that issue, every issue included a new wargame.
 Albert Nofi became an associate editor on the magazine in 1969.
 The first game published in issue #18 was Crete.
-Not only did this represent a break from the cautious policy of Avalon Hill (a pioneer company in modern commercial wargaming, and the leading company in the fledgling wargaming industry) in publishing only one or two games per year (for fear of new games cannibalizing sales of old ones), but the need for new game designs spurred research into many of the lesser-known corners of military history.
+This challenged the cautious policy of Avalon Hill in publishing only one or two games per year (for fear of new games cannibalizing sales of old ones).
 Despite the diversity in themes, the style of the games was fairly consistent.
-They predominantly used a hexgrid for the maps and many rule concepts such as zones of control were repeated in many games.

 In addition to the games, the magazine featured many articles on military history, many of them notable for applying modern quantitative analysis to battles that had traditionally been described in a narrative "heroic" style.

-Avalon Hill continued to produce more than just wargames, priding itself on other themes, such as party games, sports titles, and children's games.
+Avalon Hill continued to produce games other than wargames, such as party games, sports titles, and children's games.
 Dunnigan's focus remained primarily on military history, and he felt that there was a market for detailed historical articles as an accompaniment to detailed and accurate games.
-(A single experiment in using the S&T game format to explore the use of strategy and tactics in professional sports, Scrimmage, in issue #37, was not repeated.)
-S&T now embarked on providing six new games a year, and at a much lower cost per game than was to be found elsewhere, with the magazine itself almost being a bonus.
-There was no middleman in the form of a local games store; subscribers got their games delivered right to their homes.
-Circulation of the magazine was substantial and games that might not otherwise sell went to subscribers automatically, eclipsing expected independent sales of most titles.
+S&T now provides six new games a year.
+Circulation of the magazine was substantial and games that might not otherwise sell went to subscribers automatically.
 SPI also benefited from having the magazine as an advertising vehicle for boxed (i.e. non-magazine) games, sold directly or through local games stores.

 In 1972, Strategy & Tactics spun off Moves magazine, which was focused more on how to play the games.